 A Section 32 settlement is an agreement to close out your workers’ compensation case in exchange for a sum of money.
 Most Schedule 32 settlements are paid in a lump sum.
 However, in a small number of cases, workers receive periodic payments over time instead (for example, every week, month, or year).
 Because insurance companies would rather end their obligations with one payment, they typically only offer installment payments when a claim involves catastrophic injuries that result in permanent and total disability.

 In most cases, a Section 32 settlement is a full and final settlement of your workers’ comp claim.
 This means you are giving up all rights to your workers’ compensation claim, including the right to have your future medical bills covered.
 In rare situations, the insurance company might agree to pay for certain benefits, such as future medical treatment, as part of a Section 32 settlement.

 A stipulation agreement can always be modified if your circumstances change.
 For example, if your medical condition worsens and you become eligible for additional benefits, you can seek the Board's approval to modify your stipulation.

 A Section 32 agreement, on the other hand, is much more final.
 You only have ten days after your settlement hearing to cancel a Section 32 settlement.
-(You must do so in writing.)
+(And you must do so in writing.)
 After that, a Section 32 settlement is final.
 In other words, you cannot reopen your claim or demand additional benefit payments—even if your condition worsens or you discover a previously unknown injury.